paulsmith/tablestruct/README.md

     tablestruct -package=$(PACKAGE) support > $@
 ```

-If you have multiple struct files, it is better to use `make`'s pattern rules.
+If you have multiple struct files, it is better to make use of `make`'s pattern
+rules.
 The only trick is to match the struct type name to the Go file it's in.

 ```make
 STRUCT_event=Event